Condé in a horse's place in Chantilly stables

 This was Chantilly's first life.
 Let's see now the second one!
 The castle fell to the Condé in 1643, who added beautiful stables between 1719 and 1735.
 I said beautiful, but... it's more "magnificent"!

-Just imagine that Louis-Henri of Bourbon, prince de Condé, thought that when he died, he would be reincarnate as a horse!
+Just imagine Louis-Henri of Bourbon, prince de Condé, thought that when he died, he would be reincarnated as a horse!
 So, he raised stables like a real palace!
-Well... duke of Aumale, who inherited the vast domain, entirely refit out the apartments in Louis XV and Louis XVI style.
+Well... duke of Aumale, who inherited the vast domain, entirely refit out apartments in Louis XV and Louis XVI style.